SeisComP/seiscomp/doc/base/glossary.rst

          M_s = \log \left(\frac{A}{T}\right)max + 1.66 \log(\Delta) + 3.3

-      Here the maximum ground particle velocity (A/T)max is used instead of the AHmax to allow a broader spectrum of dominant periods.
+      Here, the maximum ground particle velocity, (A/T)max, is used instead of the AHmax to allow a broader spectrum of dominant periods.
 This formula is valid for distances of 2° to 160° and source depths smaller than 50 km.

       * Amplitude unit in SeisComP is **meter per second** (m/s)

    magnitude, surface wave (Ms_20)
-      Ms_20 is the surface-wave magnitude at 20 s period based on the recommendations by the IASPEI magnitude working group issued on 27 March, 2013.
+      Ms_20 is the :term:`Ms <magnitude, surface wave (Ms)>` surface-wave magnitude at *T=20* s period based on the recommendations by the IASPEI magnitude working group issued on 27 March, 2013.

       Read the :ref:`technical documentation <global_ms_20>` for more details and the configuration.